Chris210634/word_soups/README.md

 |-- ucf101
 ```

-Alternatively, follow the download instructions here (some dataset links are stale):
+Alternatively, follow the download instructions here (some dataset links are stale; may also need to reorganize the directory structure):
 [installing datasets](https://github.com/muzairkhattak/multimodal-prompt-learning/blob/main/docs/DATASETS.md)

 Modify the following two lines in `argparse_parameters.py` to reflect where you have your `data/` dir and where you want the pretrained CLIP weights to be cached (which could be many gigabytes)